 About Our Collections

-The Delaware Historical Society holds the nation’s largest privately held collection of material relating to Delaware history with approximately 3 million items dating from the beginnings of settlement in 1638 to the present in its library and museum collections.
+The Delaware Historical Society holds the nation’s largest privately held collection of material relating to Delaware history with approximately 3 million items in its library and museum collections.

 Collections include archival material, printed materials, and objects.
 They are featured in ongoing exhibits, educational programs, publications, and social media.